 Panorama is effective for recordings with strong left or right channel elements.
 When 'On', it extends the front stereo image to include the Surround channels.

-Pro Logic IIx Movie: 7.1 - Dolby Surround decoder for 2-channel movies and TV programs.
+Pro Logic II-Movie: 5.1 - The next generation Dolby Surround decoder for 2-channel movies and TV center image can be adjusted by pressing MODE while in Neo:6 Music, and rotating the Master Control Knob: